DRKV333/DRKV333/README.md

 - Obscure languages, such as: UnrealScript, Perl, Prolog
 - I also have a little bit of experience with web frontend development.

-I'm currently looking for work/internship opportunities.
-If you need someone who can work with any of these and more, in person in Budapest, or anywhere remotely within Hungary, please contact me: drkv333@gmail.com
+I am looking for work/internship opportunities.
+If you need someone who can work with any of these and more, in person in Budapest, or anywhere remotely, please contact me: drkv333@gmail.com